lwismans/hcsc-search/README.md

-This repository contains the code and data for a master's thesis project at Radboud University, focused on searching for Hypercompact Stellar Systems (HCSSs) using Gaia DR3 data.
+This repository contains the code and data for a master's thesis project at Radboud University, focused on searching for Hypercompact Stellar Systems (HCSCs) using Gaia DR3 data.

 ## Repository Structure